 - For mobile devices, Wickr provides users the option to use biometrics in lieu of their password.

 1. Admin Console

-Only Wickr Pro Network Administrators can control this feature and is only available for non-SSO networks
+Only AWS Wickr Network Administrators can control this feature and is only available for non-SSO networks

 - The admin can navigate to the Admin Console, select ‘Security Group’ and find ‘Account Takeover Protection’ option